J. J. Nelson

-Jamarcus Jermaine "J. J." Nelson (born April 24, 1992) is an American football wide receiver who is a free agent.
-He played college football for the University of Alabama at Birmingham and was drafted by the Arizona Cardinals in the fifth round of the 2015 NFL Draft.
-He has also played for the Oakland Raiders and San Francisco 49ers.
+Jamarcus Jermaine Nelson (born April 24, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the UAB Blazers, earning first-team All-American honors in 2014.
+He was selected by the Arizona Cardinals in the fifth round of the 2015 NFL draft.
+He was also a member the Oakland Raiders, San Francisco 49ers, Buffalo Bills and Indianapolis Colts.

-Early years
+High school career

-Nelson attended Midfield High School in Birmingham, Alabama, where he led them to the state Class 4A quarterfinals after finishing 11-2 during the regular season in 2009, recording 55 catches, 1,049 yards, 214 yards rushing, five interceptions, and 19 touchdowns.
+Nelson attended Midfield High School in Midfield, Alabama, where he led them to the state Class 4A quarterfinals after finishing 11–2 during the regular season in 2009, recording 55 catches, 1,049 yards, 214 yards rushing, five interceptions, and 19 touchdowns.
 He was named The Birmingham News Metro-West Player of the Year.
 He was listed as the No. 27 state prospect on Birmingham News Super Seniors list and was selected to The Birmingham News All-Metro West Offensive Team.
 He was also named to the ASWA First-team All-State.

 As a track & field star, Nelson was a two-time Class 4A state champion in the 100-meter dash (best of 10.49 seconds).
 He also captured the 200-meter dash title with a time of 21.76 seconds.
 In addition, he was a highly regarded basketball player for Midfield, earning team MVP and All-region honors.
 He was a two-year letterwinner in both track and basketball.